h2oai/h2ogpt/FAQ.md

 ### CPU with no AVX2 or using LLaMa.cpp

 For GPT4All based models, require AVX2, unless one recompiles that project on your system.
+Until then, use llama.cpp models instead.

+So we recommend downloading models from [TheBloke](https://huggingface.co/TheBloke) that are version 3 quantized ggml files to work with latest llama.cpp.
+See main [README.md](README.md#cpu).

+The below example is for base LLaMa model, not instruct-tuned, so is not recommended for chatting.
+It just gives an example of how to quantize if you are an expert.

-Until then, use llama.cpp models instead, e.g. by compiling the llama model on your system by following the [instructions](https://github.com/ggerganov/llama.cpp#build) and [llama-cpp-python](https://github.com/abetlen/llama-cpp-python), e.g. for Linux:
+Compile the llama model on your system by following the [instructions](https://github.com/ggerganov/llama.cpp#build) and [llama-cpp-python](https://github.com/abetlen/llama-cpp-python), e.g. for Linux:
 ```bash
 git clone https://github.com/ggerganov/llama.cpp
 cd llama.cpp